-Dropbox, however, provides all the other features you'd want in a cloud service, including the flexibility to view, edit and share your content from any computer or device.
-In fact, the service allows you to share files with others (including individuals who do not have a Dropbox account) through links.
-For security purposes, the cloud service allows you to password protect your account and uses advanced encryption methods to transfer and store all your files.
+Dropbox provides users with the flexibility to view, edit and share content from any computer or device.
+In fact, you can share files with others (including non-Dropbox users) through links.
+For security purposes, the cloud service allows you to password-protect your account, and it uses advanced encryption methods to transfer and store your files.

 The cloud service's hallmark feature is its automatic syncing.
-Syncing begins as soon as you finish downloading Dropbox; you simply drag and drop any files you want to store to your Dropbox folder.
-The folder automatically syncs to the Dropbox website and any other computers linked to your account whenever new files are added or changes are made to existing files.
-Likewise, you can upload files through the service's web interface, which will automatically sync to your computer's dedicated Dropbox folder.
-If your computer is offline or powered off when files are added or changed on another computer or device, it is automatically synced as soon as it is reconnected to the internet.
+You simply drag and drop files you want to store to your Dropbox folder.
+The folder then automatically syncs to the Dropbox website and any other computers linked to your account.
+(Automatic syncing occurs whenever new files are added or changes are made to existing files.)
+Another option for uploading files is through the service's web interface, which, again, will automatically sync to your computer's dedicated Dropbox folder.

-Simple to use and highly convenient, Dropbox is a well-designed and implemented cloud service ideal for syncing files across multiple devices.
-It is pricier than most of its competitors and its lack of an integrated email client and ability to sync email, contacts or calendars may be a deal breaker for some users.
-However, you may find that its automatic synchronization, seamless convenience and zero downtime are well worth the cost.
+Ultimately, Dropbox is pricier than most of its competitors.
+Further, its lack of an integrated email client and ability to sync email, contacts or calendars may be a deal breaker for some users.